Shingon Risshu: After Muromachi

 The sect declined temporarily during the late Muromachi period, but it was revived in the early Edo period by Meinin.
 His student Jōgen was the first to use the name "Shingon Ritsu-shū" publicly.

-In 1872 (Meiji 5), the Meiji government reorganized Buddhist schools, merging all Ritsu sects into the Shingon sect, citing Shingon Risshū’s Shingon lineage.
+In 1872 (Meiji 5), the Meiji government reorganized Buddhist schools, merging all Ritsu sects into the Shingon sect, citing Shingon Risshū's Shingon lineage.
 However, independence movements arose within Ritsu temples.

-Led by the 64th Elder Saeki Kōsō, Saidaiji Temple spearheaded the push for autonomy.
+Led by the 64th Elder Saeki Kōsō, Saidai-ji spearheaded the push for autonomy.
 In 1895 (Meiji 28), the Ritsu sects regained independence, and Shingon Risshū was reestablished as a separate sect.
 Some temples remained within Shingon, however.

-Since then, Saidaiji has served as the head temple of the Shingon Risshū, and its chief priest customarily serves as the sect’s chief abbot.
+Since then, Saidai-ji has served as the head temple of the Shingon Risshū, and its chief priest customarily serves as the sect's chief abbot.